spatie/laravel-medialibrary/README.md

 A media object has a property `manipulations`.
 You can set it to an array of which the keys must be conversion names and the values manipulation arrays.

-When saving the media object, the package will regenerate all files an use the saved manipulation as the first manipulation when creating a derived image.
+When saving the media object, the package will regenerate all files and use the saved manipulation as the first manipulation when creating a derived image.

 For example: